Noamslutski/Sentinal/README.md

 timestamp
 ```

-This allows Sentinel to answer questions such as:
+This allows sentinal to answer questions such as:

 > What changed since yesterday?